 Here’s a little behind-the-scenes of Fearless and Framed:

 The latest run of the Mastery Moment-Seekers Course completed at the end of April.
-In early March, I was working on a new product called Profitable Photography Workshops for Moms – a program designed to help photographers get their beginner level workshop up and running quickly (and network like crazy in their community using this workshop strategy).
+In early March, I was working on a new product called Profitable Photography Workshops – a program designed to help photographers get their beginner level workshop up and running quickly (and network like crazy in their community using this workshop strategy).
 This project is actually still in the works, because I’m perfectionist like that.
 Between the course + the new project, very little time was left to keep up with the rest of the day-to-day F&F tasks, such as:

 - super educational blog posts for the F&F audience (and emails to match)